SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/about.md

 ---
 permalink: /about/
-  layout: page
 title: About
-  css:
-    - post.css
 ---

-### What is FRC?
+## What is FRC?

 The [FIRST Robotics Competition (FRC)](http://www.firstinspires.org/robotics/frc) is an annual competition that brings together robotics teams from all around the